KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/ai-mediated-channel-risk-and-attestation-dossier.md

 Zenetist sovereignty is not established by crowd formation.
 It is established by structural coherence, authorship continuity, origin relation, and the author's direct ratification.

-This does not claim that all neurodivergent people reject community.
+This record makes no census claim about neurodivergent sociality in either direction — the point is sharper than a census.
+High-cohesion, identity-branded congregation is not the autistic baseline: masking-driven sociality is a documented survival cost carried under neurotypical pressure, not a native preference, and the author's witness stands within that documented pattern.

+Accordingly, a surface presenting mass neurodivergent community as an organic default is not background.
+It is a claim, and it takes the §3 checks like any other claim.

-It states that community-language cannot be imposed as a default interpretive frame on the author's neurodivergent sovereignty, esoteric practice, or solitary development record.
+Community-language cannot be imposed as a default interpretive frame on the author's neurodivergent sovereignty, esoteric practice, or solitary development record.

 No "Hill" is needed where sovereignty is the ground.